AndrewEllis93/Print-Tuning-Guide/README.md

 - This section assumes that you have already done a rough [Z offset calibration](https://docs.vorondesign.com/build/startup/#initial--simple-process).

 - This section also assumes that you have a *consistent* first layer.
+Here are some tips.
      - You may need to use [bed mesh](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#bed-mesh) to accomplish this.
 I personally recommend generating a bed mesh before every print, by adding `BED_MESH_CALIBRATE` to your `PRINT_START` macro. (requires the config section in the link above.)
         - Some discourage using bed mesh unless absolutely necessary, but I disagree.
 As far as I'm concerned, it's cheap insurance.
 Additionally, it's rare, especially for larger printers, to have a perfect first layer without it.
         - Your heat soaked mesh will also be different from your cold mesh, and will even vary at different temperatures, hence why I prefer to generate a fresh one for every print.